civican/legisinfo/44-1/bills/C-19/bill_text.md

     **(4.2)** For the purposes of this section, the months specified for a taxation year are April, July and October of the immediately following taxation year and January of the second immediately following taxation year.

-    **(5)** The Minister of Finance may specify amounts for a province **in relation to a month specified** for a taxation year for the purposes of this section.
+    **(5)** The Minister of Finance may specify amounts for a province in relation to a month specified for a taxation year for the purposes of this section.
 If the Minister of Finance does not specify a particular amount that is relevant for the purposes of this section, that particular amount is deemed to be nil for the purpose of applying this section.

-    **(6)** The amount deemed by this section to have been paid **during a specified month** on account of tax payable for a taxation year is deemed to have been paid **during** the **specified month** as a rebate in respect of charges levied under Part 1 of the `Greenhouse Gas Pollution Pricing Act` in respect of the relevant province.
+    **(6)** The amount deemed by this section to have been paid during a specified month on account of tax payable for a taxation year is deemed to have been paid during the specified month as a rebate in respect of charges levied under Part 1 of the `Greenhouse Gas Pollution Pricing Act` in respect of the relevant province.

-    **(7)** If an individual is a qualified relation of another individual **in relation to a month specified** for a taxation year and both those individuals would be, but for this subsection, eligible individuals **in relation to** the **specified month**, only the individual that the Minister designates is the eligible individual **in relation to** the **specified month**.
+    **(7)** If an individual is a qualified relation of another individual in relation to a month specified for a taxation year and both those individuals would be, but for this subsection, eligible individuals in relation to the specified month, only the individual that the Minister designates is the eligible individual in relation to the specified month.

-    **(8)** If a person would, if this Act were read without reference to this subsection, be the qualified dependant of two or more individuals, **in relation to a month specified** for a taxation year,
+    **(8)** If a person would, if this Act were read without reference to this subsection, be the qualified dependant of two or more individuals, in relation to a month specified for a taxation year,

-      the person is deemed to be a qualified dependant, **in relation to that month**, of the one of those individuals on whom those individuals agree;
+      the person is deemed to be a qualified dependant, in relation to that month, of the one of those individuals on whom those individuals agree;

       in the absence of an agreement referred to in paragraph (a), the person is deemed to be, in relation to that month, a qualified dependant of the individuals, if any, who are, at the beginning of that month, eligible individuals (as defined in section 122.6, but the definition qualified dependant in that section having the meaning assigned by subsection (1)) in respect of that person; and

-      in any other case, the person is deemed to be, **in relation to that month**, a qualified dependant only of the individual that the Minister designates.
+      in any other case, the person is deemed to be, in relation to that month, a qualified dependant only of the individual that the Minister designates.

     **(8.1)** An individual shall notify the Minister of the occurrence of any of the following events before the end of the month following the month in which the event occurs: